 So to return to matters Dominican in my parting shot, what would a film featuring Dominican food consist of?
 A family saga where four generations banter and bicker over a steaming sancocho?
 A road movie where the main characters eat their way up the Autopista Duarte?
 A childish farce packed with jokes about the effects of beans?
 Or a romantic comedy with an unforgettable risqué scene in a Pica Pollo restaurant?
 As always, I welcome more suggestions…

 Step aside KFC, here comes the Dominican version of deep fried chicken.
-You will find this humble dish in every small town and city in the Dominican Republic, and it is the meal of choice after a night of party and beers.
+You’ll find pica pollo (Dominican deep fried chicken), in every small town of the Dominican Republic, it’s the meal of choice after a night of party.

 - 12 chicken drumsticks